Predicates

 Logtalk lookup algorithm.
 However, it may be used to make visible a

-predicate which otherwise would be masked by another predicate, as
+predicate that otherwise would be masked by another predicate, as

 illustrated in the above example.